tos-kamiya/d2vg/README.md

 - [x] Optimization by indexing document files
 - [x] Prepare Doc2Vec models compatible to the latest gensim (v4)
+- [ ] Check if the software can be installed on Windows.
 - [ ] Combining keyword search
 - [ ] Consider other models (in particular, could the Word2Vec model be used?)
 - [ ] Support for more languages